 - Town of Salem gives you two free early leaves (leaving before you die), a 5 minute timeout for your third, a 30 minute timeout for your fourth, a 1 hour timeout for your 5th-9th leaves, and a 24 hour timeout on your tenth leave and beyond.
 This resets each week, and every 10 games takes off a strike.
-There is no penalty for leaving after your death, however those who stay until the end of the game will receive town points even if they lose (10 if they win, 5 if they lose), which can be used to purchase scrolls that boost your chances of getting a specific role, as long with cosmetics.
+There is no penalty for leaving after your death, however those who stay until the end of the game will receive town points even if they lose (10 if they win, 5 if they lose), which can be used to purchase scrolls that boost your chances of getting a specific role, along with cosmetics.

 - In the arcade versions of Groove Coaster, in local and online multiplayer modes, players are ranked not on raw score, but on stars they can earn.
 While scoring and chaining ranks earn you a lot of stars, you can also earn extra stars through bonuses for using challenge items, style bonuses (such as "most balanced", "most right-handed", and "most frenetic"), playing a song for your first time, and being one of the one to three unfortunate souls to not have your song picked.
 In online matches stars double as event points, so even if you're constantly getting 4th place either in-song or throughout the session, don't give up!